metamath/lamp-guide/docs/11/index.md

 > In the explorer view, scroll down to theorem `mp2`.
 > Click on the *name* **mp2** (*not* the "&gt;" next to it).

-Clicking on the *name* of an axiom or theorem with switch our view to a dynamic tab of that name (creating it if necessary) that shows details about it.
+Clicking on the *name* of an axiom or theorem will switch the view to a dynamic tab of that name (creating it if necessary) that shows details about it.
 These dynamic tables are called